broadinstitute/wdl-runner/docs/index.md

  * Spinning up a Cromwell server on a GCP VM
  * Launching a WDL workflow by submitting it to the newly created Cromwell server.

-See the [Quick Start](GettingStarted/TutorialSteps.md) page for a quick tutorial to get you started.

 ## Additional Monitoring Tools